robjoh/robjoh.github.io/source/_posts/2014-08-16-accessing-azure-service-bus-with-node-dot-js.markdown

 <small>[commit ae2a1440](https://github.com/robjoh/azure-service-bus-nodejs/commit/ae2a14404ed51d0beb73a068685d512e6442b3ae)</small>

 ###What about subscriptions
 Next we'll add support to get the list of subscriptions for a topic.
 We'll now accept the topic name as the url path.
-The code has also be broken up into a few functions with clearer repsonsibilities such as getting the data and writing the response and better organize the code.
+The code has also been broken up into a few functions with clearer repsonsibilities such as getting the data, writing the response and better organization.

 ```javascript
 "use strict"